 Electronic filing and payment.
 Businesses can enjoy the benefits of filing tax returns and paying their federal taxes electronically.
 Whether you rely on a tax professional or handle your own taxes, the IRS offers you convenient programs to make filing and paying easier.
 Spend less time worrying about taxes and more time running your business.
+Use e-file and EFTPS to your benefit.

+- For e-file, go to IRS.gov/EmploymentEfile for additional information.
+A fee may be charged to file electronically. - For EFTPS, go to EFTPS.gov or call EFTPS Customer Service at 800-555-4477 for additional information.
+To contact EFTPS using TRS for people who are deaf, hard of hearing, or have a speech disability, dial 711 and then provide the TRS assistant the 800-555-4477 number above or 800-733-4829.

-Use e-file and EFTPS to your the return is filed or the payment is made.
+If you're filing your tax return or paying your federal taxes electronically, a valid employer CAUTION identification number (EIN) is required at the time the return is filed or the payment is made.
 If a valid EIN isn't provided, the return or payment won't be processed.
 This may result in penalties.
 See Employer Identification Number (EIN), later, for more information about applying for an EIN.

-- For e-file, go to IRS.gov/EmploymentEfile for additional information.
-A fee may be charged to file electronically. - For EFTPS, go to EFTPS.gov or call EFTPS Customer Service at 800-555-4477 or 800-733-4829 (TDD) for additional information.

-If you're filing your tax return or paying your federal taxes electronically, a valid employer CAUTION identification number (EIN) is required at the time